Mr John Abbott

 CQUniversity is proud to be recognised as Australia’s most inclusive university with the highest ratio of students from disadvantaged, mature age, Aboriginal and Torres Strait Islander, and first-in-family backgrounds.
 This inclusive approach and commitment to access and participation means the University defines itself by who it embraces, rather than who it excludes.

-Graduates from CQUniversity also have some of the best employment outcomes, with recent data released by Graduate Careers Australia (GCA) indicating that 81.1 percent of domestic undergraduate students find full-time employment within three months of graduation.
-This ﬁgure is almost 10 percent higher than the national average of 71.3 percent.
+Graduates from CQUniversity also have some of the best employment outcomes, with recent data released by Graduate Careers Australia (GCA) indicating that 80.6 per cent of domestic undergraduate students find full-time employment within three months of graduation.
+This ﬁgure is more than 10 percent higher than the national average of 69.5 per cent.
 Data released by the Quality Indicators for Learning and Teaching (QILT) website also shows that CQUniversity out performs the majority of Australian universities when it comes to study support, graduate employment and graduate salary outcomes.

 CQUniversity also places a strong emphasis on social innovation and global outreach and fosters a number of key partnerships with communities, industry and government, both in Australia and overseas.
 This commitment to engagement and social advancement has led to CQUniversity being recognised as Australia’s first and only Changemaker Campus by Ashoka U , an exclusive global social innovation group made up of only 30 other education institutions across the world, who work towards the delivery of initiatives that help to overcome social disadvantage, by working with stakeholders to develop solutions that they as end users, can benefit from.